guzmanwolfrank/startup/README.md

 # startup

-## Are you tired of pesky programs that open on windows 11 or 10 startup?
+## Are you tired of pesky programs that open when you startup your computer?

   Try running this program from your command prompt by typing the following script: